Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 Certifications often raise more questions than they answer, especially in architecture roles where experience is everything.
 Is iSAQB worth dedicating time on?
 Just another checkbox?
 What actually does set you apart after achieving certification?

 At tecnovy, we’ve heard all of these questions, and we wanted answers not based on theory but on actual experience.
-That’s why we set out our iSAQB Podcast Project: because we wanted firsthand interviews with actual professionals who've undergone certification themselves.
+That’s why we set out our iSAQB Podcast Project because we wanted firsthand interviews with actual professionals who've undergone certification themselves.

 We talked to: